YehEmily/calmmute/README.md

 ## Issues and Future Work
 ### Known issues
 Calmmute does not consistently function in the Firefox browser, for unknown reasons related to the embedded video.
 Chrome seems to work fine.
+In addition, some forms in Calmmute do not submit information correctly, for mysterious reasons.

 ### What Could Be Next
 We aren't sure what the best delivery of this page is.
 As an installation, it could be run from a tablet or other smart device with a screen, and could be installed in an appropriate curated space.
 As an app, a person could engage with it regardless of location.
 As a web-page or app, the interface could be both in an installation setting and portable.
 We have not decided which to do as of the completion of this stage.